 platform side technologies and interfaces to realize the harmonization between existing cable television services and over-the-top (OTT) services;

-management functions of the user/service statistics to enhance the personalization services.
+management functions of the user/service statistics and analyses to enhance the personalization services.

-The work area is the interface between cable television systems and advanced platforms.
-In some cases, not only cable TV systems but also the advanced platforms are operated by the cable operator (e.g. TV everywhere service system, target specific content distribution system, application market) but it is also possible that the cable system work together with the outside systems such as (but not limited to) machine-to-machine (M2M) system, Internet of things (IoT) system, and cloud-based system.
+The work area includes the interface between cable television systems and advanced platforms.
+In some cases, not only cable TV systems but also the advanced platforms are operated by the cable operator (e.g. TV everywhere service system, target specific content distribution system, application market).
+In other cases, multiple cable systems work together through interfaces with the outside systems such as (but not limited to) machine-to-machine (M2M) system, Internet of things (IoT) system, and cloud-based system.
 Question Study items to be considered include, but are not limited to:

 What are the service requirements applicable to the service platform to enhance the existing cable television services?